randirose/prework-study-guide/README.md

 Use this study guide by reading the notes under each topic to learn more about each one!

-Open the DevTools console by pressing Command+Option+I (macOS) or Control+Shift+I (Windows).
-You can see the JavaScript running!
-It will list the topics I learned about from prework, and it will randomly choose one topic to study first.
+To see JavaScript running, open the DevTools console by pressing Command+Option+I (macOS) or Control+Shift+I (Windows).
+This will list the topics I learned about from prework, and it will randomly choose one topic to study first!

 ## Credits